-757. The Equal Protection Clause is "essentially a direction that all persons similarly situated should be treated alike."
+687. The Equal Protection Clause is "essentially a direction that all persons similarly situated should be treated alike."
 City of Cleburne, 473 U.S. at 439.
 SORA 2021 fails to treat similarly situated registrants alike with respect to their ability to petition for removal from the registry.

-758. Under SORA 2021, a subset of registrants is eligible to petition for removal, although they may do so only once in their lives.
+688. Under SORA 2021, a subset of registrants is eligible to petition for removal, although they may do so only once in their lives.

-759. Tier I registrants may petition ten years after the later of the date of conviction or release from any period of confinement if they have not been convicted of any felony or any other registrable offense; have successfully completed supervised release, probation, or parole; and have successfully completed any required sex offender treatment program.
+689. Tier I registrants may petition ten years after the later of the date of conviction or release from any period of confinement if they have not been convicted of any felony or any other registrable offense; have successfully completed supervised release, probation, or parole; and have successfully completed any required sex offender treatment program.
 See M.C.L. § 28.728c(1), (12).

-760. Juveniles may also petition if they have not been convicted of any felony or any other registrable offense; have successfully completed supervised release, probation or parole; and have successfully completed any required sex offender treatment program.
-However, unlike adult registrants in Tier I who can petition after ten years, juveniles must be on the registry for twenty-five yearsfifteen years longer-before they can petition.23 M.C.L. § 28.728c(2), (13).
+690. Juveniles may also petition if they have not been convicted of any felony or any other registrable offense; have successfully completed supervised release, probation or parole; and have successfully completed any required sex offender treatment program.
+However, unlike adult registrants in Tier I who can petition after ten years, juveniles must be on the registry for twenty-five years fifteen years longer-before they can petition.16 M.C.L. § 28.728c(2), (13).

-761. All other registrants are ineligible to petition for removal, regardless of the circumstances of their offense, the passage of time, or demonstrated rehabilitation or incapacitation.24
+691. All other registrants are ineligible to petition for removal, regardless of the circumstances of their offense, the passage of time, or demonstrated rehabilitation or incapacitation.17

-762. John Does A, C, E, F, G, Mary Doe, and Mary Roe and the barred from petitioning subclass are similarly situated in all material respects to petition-eligible registrants because more than ten years has elapsed since the later of the date of their conviction or release from any period of confinement; they have not been convicted of any felony or other registrable offense; they have successfully completed supervised release, probation, or parole; and they have successfully completed any
+692. John Does A, C, E, F, G, Mary Doe, and Mary Roe and the barred from petitioning subclass are similarly situated in all material respects to petition-eligible registrants because more than ten years has elapsed since the later of the date of their conviction or release from any period of confinement; they have not been convicted

-23 Juveniles are required to register if they were 14 or older at the time of the offense, and if the adjudication is for an offense that, if committed by an adult, would classify the juvenile as a Tier III registrant.
+16 Juveniles are required to register if they were 14 or older at the time of the offense, and if the adjudication is for an offense that, if committed by an adult, would classify the juvenile as a Tier III registrant.
 M.C.L. § 28.722(a)(iii).

-24 Technically, individuals may also "petition" for removal if they are erroneously listed on the registry even though their offense is non-registrable because it (a) falls within one of the consent-based exceptions to registration, M.C.L. \S 28.722(t)(v), (t)(vi), (t)(x), (v)(iv), 28.728c(3), (14); (b) the registrant was adjudicated as a juvenile and was less than 14 years of age at the time of the offense, M.C.L. \S 28.728c(15)(a); or (c) the individual was registered before July 1, 2011 for an offense that no longer requires registration, M.C.L. \S 28.728c(15)(b).
-Such individuals are not statutorily subject to SORA, see M.C.L. \S 28.722, 28.723, and accordingly SORA provides a method for correcting that error and mandates that the court order removal if the individual does not meet the definition of a person required to register, M.C.L. \S 28.722(t)(v), (t)(vi), (t)(x), (v)(iv), 28.728c(3), (14)-(15).
+17 Technically, individuals may also "petition" for removal if they are erroneously listed on the registry even though their offense is non-registrable because it (a) falls within one of the consent-based exceptions to registration, M.C.L. \$ 28.722(t)(v), (t)(vi), (t)(x), (v)(iv), 28.728c(3), (14); (b) the registrant was adjudicated as a juvenile and was less than 14 years of age at the time of the offense, M.C.L. \$ 28.728c(15)(a); or (c) the individual was registered before July 1, 2011 for an offense that no longer requires registration, M.C.L. \$ 28.728c(15)(b).
+Such individuals are not statutorily subject to SORA, see M.C.L. \$ 28.728c(15)(b).
+Such individuals are not statutorily subject to SORA, see M.C.L. \$ 28.728c(3), (14)-(15).
+The court order removal if the individual does not meet the definition of a person required to register, M.C.L. \$ 28.722(t)(v), (t)(vi), (t)(x), (v)(iv), 28.728c(3), (14)-(15).
 The issue in this litigation is whether individuals who are statutorily subject to SORA 2021 may seek discretionary relief from the court based on a showing that they are not a continuing threat to the public.